mirzaipatrik/Lasso-regression/README.md

 ### References

-Cortez, P. and Morais, A. (2007), ‘A Data Mining Approach to Predict Forest Fires using Meteorological Data’.
+Cortez, P. and Morais, A. (2007), ‘A Data Mining Approach to Predict Forest Fires using Meteorological Data’, New Trends in Artificial Intelligence, *Proceedings of the 13th EPIA 2007 - Portuguese Conference on Artificial Intelligence* pp. 512–523..

-Friedman, J., Hastie, T., Höfling, H. and Tibshirani, R. (2007), ‘Pathwise Coordinate Optimization’, The *Annals of Applied Statistics* **1**(2), 302–332.
+Friedman, J., Hastie, T., Höfling, H. and Tibshirani, R. (2007), ‘Pathwise Coordinate Optimization’, *The Annals of Applied Statistics* **1**(2), 302–332.

 Friedman, J., Hastie, T. and Tibshirani, R. (2009), *The Elements of Statistical Learning*, second edn, New York: Springer Verlag